Search Fred Hutch Extranet

 1. An Assurance Identification/IRB Certification/Declaration of Exemption (formerly called Optional Form 310) can be completed by the performance site's IRB.

 2. Submit the approval document from the performance site's IRB office, which includes the following:

 Fred Hutch/University of Washington Cancer Consortium: For questions regarding the Cancer Consortium IRB or the submission process, see www.cancerconsortium.org.

 Clinical Research Division study: Clinical Research Support will email those conducting a Clinical Research Division or Fred Hutch/UW Cancer Consortium study all appropriate forms and current study documents.
 Submit these documents to the IRB.

 Closing a study: A CRR that includes a final summary is required when reporting a closure.
-If a study was never activated (for example, if no subjects entered), indicate this on the CRR Form.
+If a study was never activated (for example, if no subjects entered), indicate this on the Continuing Review Supplement.
 Refer to closing a study.